Vincit/objection.js/doc/index.md

 ```

 We already went through how to create relations in the [models](#models) section but here's a list of all the
 available relation types in a nicely searchable place.
-See the [this](#relationmapping) API doc section for full
+See [this](#relationmapping) API doc section for full
 documentation of the relation mapping parameters.

 Vocabulary for the relation descriptions: